In the course of sensuality, rebellion, and a twist in history, naked or nude paintings have always played a significant part in the history of art.

 Nudity has undergone a journey of shifting symbolism in art across all cultures.

-Since the Greek era, when naked male sculptures were linked to Greek notions of moral and physical beauty, nobility, athletic prowess, and high moral values, nude art has been a part of western art.
+Since the Greek era, naked male sculptures have been linked to Greek notions of moral and physical beauty, nobility, athletic prowess, and high moral values.

-However, with the advent of Christianity, portraying naked bodies was more often associated with vulnerability and helplessness than it was for theological reasons.
+However, throughout the advent of Christianity, portraying naked bodies mostly associate with vulnerability and helplessness rather than theological reasons.

 During the Renaissance, naturism was once again incorporated into paintings and sculptures.

-where classical education, models from Ancient Greece, and the Roman era were revived using contemporary methods.
+Classical education, models from Ancient Greece, and the Roman era revived themselves by using contemporary methods.

 Naked paintings were a common element of mythological and allegorical genres in the 18th and 19th centuries.